Applications for ST3 and ST4 Posts

 Further information on how to demonstrate competences for ST3 applications can be found in the Guidance for Applicants

-If you are seeking to apply at ST4 you will need to be able to demonstrate a minimum of 24 months post-graduate, post-Foundation school (or equivalent) experience in paediatrics by August 2014.
+If you are seeking to apply at ST4 you will need to be able to demonstrate a minimum of 24 months post-graduate, post-Foundation school (or equivalent) experience in paediatrics.

 In order to be eligible for an ST4 post you will end to be able to demonstrate that you hold competences equivalent to completion of those outlined in Level 1 of the Paediatric Curriculum.